yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 While Unix tools use `stdin` and `stdout` as input and output, MapReduce jobs read and write files on a distributed filesystem.
 In Hadoop, that filesystem is called HDFS (Haddoop Distributed File System).

 HDFS is based on the _shared-nothing_ principe.
-Implemented by centralised storage appliance, often using custom hardware and special network infrastructure.
+Implemented by centralized storage appliance, often using custom hardware and special network infrastructure.

 HDFS consists of a daemon process running on each machine, exposing a network service that allows other nodes to access files stored on that machine.
 A central server called the _NameNode_ keeps track of which file blocks are stored on which machine.

 File blocks are replciated on multiple machines.
-Reaplication may mean simply several copies of the same data on multiple machines, or an _erasure coding_ scheme such as Reed-Solomon codes, which allow lost data to be recovered.
+Replication may mean simply several copies of the same data on multiple machines, or an _erasure coding_ scheme such as Reed-Solomon codes, which allow lost data to be recovered.

+#### MapReduce Job Execution

 MapReduce is a programming framework with which you can write code to process large datasets in a distributed filesystem like HDFS.

 1. Read a set of input files, and break it up into _records_.
 2. Call the mapper function to extract a key and value from each input record.
 3. Sort all of the key-value pairs by key.
 4. Call the reducer function to iterate over the sorted key-value pairs.

+To create a MapReduce job, you need to implement two callback functions.

-* Mapper: Called once for every input record, and its job is to extract the key and value from the input record.
+- Mapper: Called once for every input record, and its job is to extract the key and value from the input record.
-* Reducer: Takes the key-value pairs produced by the mappers, collects all the values belonging to the same key, and calls the reducer with an interator over that collection of vaues.
+- Reducer: Takes the key-value pairs produced by the mappers, collects all the values belonging to the same key, and calls the reducer with an interator over that collection of vaues.

+##### Distributed execution of MapReduce

-MapReduce can parallelise a computation across many machines, without you having ot write code to explicitly handle the parallelism.
+MapReduce can parallelise a computation across many machines, without you having to write code to explicitly handle the parallelism.
 THe mapper and reducer only operate on one record at a time; they don't need to know where their input is coming from or their output is going to.

 In Hadoop MapReduce, the mapper and reducer are each a Java class that implements a particular interface.